This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Cut them into small pieces and toss them into any stir fry.

-You can saute or roast them in some butter and add toss them with other roasted vegetables or use them as a burger topping.
+You can saute or roast them in some butter and add toss them with other roasted vegetables (or even sheet pan sausage and veggies) or use them as a burger topping.

 Garlic scape pesto is also excellent!
 You can make a very strong pesto using only garlic scapes, or you can mix them into other pesto recipes, such as arugula pesto.